 Where the Governing Body provides services or activities directly under the supervision or management of school staff, the school's arrangements for child protection will apply.
-Where services or activities are provided separately by another body, the Governing Body will seek assurance in writing that the body concerned has appropriate policies and procedures in place to safeguard and protect children (inspecting these where needed) and that there are arrangements to liaise with the school on these matters where appropriate.
+Where services or activities are provided separately by another provider, the Governing Body will seek assurance in writing that the provider concerned has appropriate policies and procedures in place to safeguard and protect children consistent with the DfE guidance "After-school clubs, community activities and tuition: safeguarding guidance for providers Keeping children safe in out-of-school settings:code of practice" (inspecting these where needed) and that there are arrangements to liaise with the school on these matters where appropriate.
 Safeguarding requirements will be included in any lease or hire agreement as a condition of use; and any failure to comply will lead to termination of the agreement.
+The headteacher will also take responsibility to inform the LADO about any allegations that are made against individuals or organisations who use the school premises.